 Let’s take a detailed look at some of the features available on smart ski goggles.
 What do you get for going smart on the snow with the current offerings?

 Heads Up Display

 At the heart of any set of smart ski goggles is its display.
 In the earliest versions, this was a small physical display off to the right bottom corner of your snow goggles.
 This display could show a variety of things including your speed, location, altitude, text messages, and location.

-In future smart ski goggles such as the ones being developed by RideOn the display can project across your entire ski or snowboard goggle lens.
+Smart ski goggles such as the ones available from Rekkie can can project across your ski or snowboard goggle lens.
 This opens up the world of augmented reality and showing you anything where it needs to appear.
-When you are using navigation it can display an arrow on the upcoming trial as you see it.
-It can also be used for a variety of game activities like virtual rings to ski through.
+Rekkie can show you your speed and direction and point you to where your friends are.
+In the future smart ski goggles may be able to show navigation with an arrow on the upcoming trail as you see it.
+It could also be used for a variety of game activities like virtual rings to ski through.

 Augmented reality is superimposing a computer generated image over your view of what is really there.
 Pokemon Go was a great example of augmented reality.
 Video game monsters were placed into reality on your phone screen.
 In the world of smart ski goggles, a variety of ski resort, weather condition, or other information can be placed in your view.
 Turn by turn navigation.
 The names of chair lifts and lodges.
 Trail names.
 Jump information in the terrain park.
 The possibilities are almost endless.
 To learn more about augmented reality click here.